Lovetown (song): Background

 "Lovetown" was recorded during the sessions for Gabriel's Us album, released in 1992.
 The song derived some musical elements from an earlier track titled "Who Do You Serve".
 When assembling the track list for Us, Gabriel contacted eleven artists to contribute artwork to accompany each song on the album.
 Yayoi Kusama was assigned to "Lovetown" and created a piece of artwork with contorted silver coils in different formations placed in four boxes.
 Kusama named the piece "The Return to Eternity" and said that the sculpture reflected the philosophy of Friedrich Nietzsche and his ontological views.
 She had originally wanted the sculpture to comprise 300 distinct units, but instead pared this down to four.

-"Lovetown" was ultimately dropped from the track list of Us, although Kusama's creation was still displayed at the Art 93 event.
+"Lovetown" was ultimately dropped from the track list of Us as it was deemed too downbeat, although Kusama's creation was still displayed at the Art 93 event.
 The art gallery featured eleven commissioned works from artists selected by Gabriel, who planned to make the exhibit a visual-audio experience where a radio frequency would switch to the corresponding track as visitors entered each exhibit.
 This idea was not fully realised for the London Contemporary Art Fair, but he planned to implement the concept for European stops scheduled later in 1993.
 Her artwork was accompanied with a video explanation, which was filmed by Michael Coulson and later used for a different exhibit in Yokohama.

 Musically, the song is an R&B ballad with instrumentation of drums, horns, organ, tremolo guitars, and a bass guitar that Ryan Reed of Rolling Stone described as "elastic".
+Throughout the song, Gabriel switches between a tenor voice and a falsetto.
 The lyrics use a figurative city surrounded by walls as a metaphor for love.
 Further lyrical references are made to wounds inflicted by teeth and "knots so tightly tied/we could not uncoil".
+The lyric "We seek the teeth that match the wounds" was taken by a line written by Kenneth Tynan.